Koba (play)

-Koba drama was written in 1958–59 by Raymond Williams.
-It was published in the 1966 edition of Modern Tragedy.
+Koba is a dramatic play that was written in 1958–59 by Raymond Williams.
+It was first published in the 1966 edition of Modern Tragedy.
 The 1979 edition of Modern Tragedy does not include it.

 The play involves fictitious characters, but parallels the life of Joseph Stalin.
 Characters include Peter, Max and George, along with Joseph - later Koba - and Jordan, based on Vladimir Lenin.
 It takes a mixed view of the Stalin-character: